Salmon en Papillote

 Trapping in all of the flavors and aromas during cooking is the whole point of roasting the fish and vegetables in the parchment paper.

-At a 350F temperature, you’ll want to bake for 15-20 minutes, depending on the thickness and size of your salmon.
+At a 350F temperature, you’ll want to bake the pouches on a baking sheet for 15-20 minutes, depending on the thickness and size of your salmon.

 If you have a really thin piece of salmon, which is more common with wild salmons like sockeye, you will be on the low end, and I’d aim for 15 minutes.
 I like to stop cooking when the interior is 125F, which is medium.